-Many of health problems may be linked to disbalance or not proper amounts of living microorganims in human gut, called probiotics.
+Many of health problems may be linked to disbalance or unproper amounts of living microorganisms in the human gut, called probiotics.
 Your gut bacteria are acquired at birth and onward in a process called colonization.

-The probiotics mission is to maintain a healthy digestive tract – converting fiber into short-chain fatty acids and synthesizing certain vitamins, and healthy immune system.
+The probiotics mission is to maintain a healthy digestive tract – converting fiber into short-chain fatty acids and synthesizing certain vitamins.
 Probiotics are commonly known as friendly, good, or healthy bacteria.

-Gut microbiome (gut flora) of every human consists of a wide variety of bacteria – over 500 different species.
-Exact composition of microbiome is unique for each of us.
+The gut microbiome (gut flora) of every human consists of a wide variety of bacteria – over 500 different species.
+The exact composition of microbiome is unique for each of us.

 Probiotic food benefit

 Foods rich in probiotics help maintain the natural balance of your microorganisms in your gut.
-Probiotic food thus stimulate natural enzymes and processes that help digest food and maintain the optimal function of our digestive system.
+Probiotic foods thus stimulate natural enzymes and processes that help digest food and maintain optimal function of our digestive system.

 Probiotic strains that help you the most